solo-io/workshops/gloo/gloo/README.md

 +---------------------------+------------+----------+----------------------------+
 ```

-Now that the upstream CRD has been created, we need to create a virtual service that routes traffic to it:
+Now that the upstream CRD has been created, we need to create a Gloo virtual service that routes traffic to the upstream:

 ```bash
 kubectl apply -f - <<EOF